camunda/camunda-bpm-examples/README.md

 | [Plain Spring Webapplication JBoss AS 7](deployment/spring-jboss-non-pa)                      | JBoss AS 7            | Spring, Jndi, War         |
 | [Process Application - Spring Boot](deployment/spring-boot)                                   | Spring Boot           | Spring                    |

-Hint: Any example using the JBoss 7 Camunda BPM distribution **must** use JDK 6/7 to run/compile the project.
+Hint: Any example using the JBoss 7 Camunda BPM distribution **must** use JDK 7 to run/compile the project.
 Otherwise the JBoss 7 will not start, just hang.
-This is a JBoss 7.2 issue and does not affect JBoss Wildfly.
+This is a JBoss 7.2 issue and does not affect WildFly.

 ### Process Engine Plugin Examples